mikeprivette/NIST-to-Tech/README.md

 What's not included in the framework is  a guide on how to apply technology.
 There are so many technologies and open-source tools available to achieve the goals of the  framework.

 Organizations are all complex in different ways.
-Technology and it's  implementation requires nuance and results can often vary.
+Technology and its implementation require nuance, and results can often vary.

 There is no  one-size-fits-all or truisms when it comes to technology, other than the  fact that every organization needs technology and needs ways to secure  their business.

 This repository is a starting point to help the community make technology decisions that map to the  NIST CSF.
 It will give you a framework to see how your current tools measure up and see what you may be missing and need to consider.

-Looking for a more in-depth analysis on cybersecurity concepts and technologies?
-Check out [Return on Security](https://www.returnonsecurity.com) and the [Security, Funded newsletter](https://securityfunded.com).
+Looking for a more in-depth analysis of cybersecurity concepts and technologies?
+Check out [Return on Security](https://www.returnonsecurity.com).

 ## The Tools